 - Using a straight stitch, and the indicated seam allowance, sew the side and bottom seams, pivoting at each corner.
 We used a ½" seam allowance.

-- With the sewn fabric still right sides together, match the side seam with the bottom (or adjacent) seam to create a point or "peak."
+- With the sewn fabric still right sides together, using both hands, pinch and pull apart the corner.
+As you keep pulling, the fabric will begin to make a little peak with the corner point at the top and the seam lines running down the middle of the front and the back.
+Match these side and bottom seams.
 Place a pin in the seams to hold them together.
 It is very important that you exactly match the seams; that is what will make the lines of your finished corner look good.

 - Mark the depth of the boxed corner with a fabric marking pen or pencil and a straight ruler, positioning your ruler so the depth is measured from side to side at the base of the "peak."
 Our boxed corner depth is 3” (more on how to determine measurements below).